6. Register File

 9endmodule

-For example, Listing 6.1 shows the implementation of an enabled 64-bit register.
-The register sets the internal 64-bit state to i_d on rising edges of the input clock i_clk when the enable signal i_en is asserted.
-In all other cases the register remembers its internal state and returns it through o_q.
-SystemVerilog’s advanced features are key to accelerate development in production settings.
-However, we’ll strive for an end-to-end understanding by following a bottom-up approach.
-This means that we design our register file from simple SR latches which only store a single bit of information.
+For example, Listing 6.1 shows an enabled 64-bit register.
+On the rising edge of i_clk, the register sets the internal 64-bit state to i_d when i_en is asserted.
+Otherwise, the register holds its state and drives o_q.
+These features accelerate development in production settings.
+However, we aim for end-to-end understanding with a bottom-up approach.
+So we build the register file from single-bit SR latches.

 ../_images/register_file_4.svg

-Fig. 6.1 Targeted register file with two read ports and a single write port.
-The register file comprises four 4-bit registers.
+Fig. 6.1 Register file with two read ports and one write port.
+The register file contains four 4-bit registers.

 6.1.
 Building Blocks